tylerlaceby/emu/readme.md

 # EMU LANGUAGE
 Just a toy language I am working on.
 The emu language aims to have a super simple FFI interface and a very easy to use std library to prototype 2d graphic applications.
-Emu bytecode will come soon for better performance gains.
+I imagine emu being great for creating 2d graphics and simulation applications with a language that has easy interop with C/C++.
+Mix of pygame api, js syntax and a dead simple ffi system.

+For now emu will be interpreted using a tre-walker method.
+However as the language gets more mature I am hoping to have emu be emu-bytecode for faster runtime gains and platform portability.
+I expect that to be a few months off at least!

+### Disclaimers
+Since Emu is in such a early state, I would suggest and advise against using it unless you expect to run into many runtime crashes and issues on most platforms.
+I mainly develop emulang on Fedora 36 and Windows 11.

+Emu is a personal project & toy language and nothing more.
+I plan to make it better and mopre performant/ stable however I just want to use this to make 2d physics simulations and for fun.
+I appreciate any help and feedback but I dont have any serious goals with emu.

 ## Early preview at the syntax
-All of this is subject to change very much :) The language is supposed to feel and work similar to javascript but with support for FFI and macros built in.
-The syntax is generated using a recursive-descent parser instead of a parser-generator which will come in handy when implimenting newer features/syntaxex.
+Now that the language has been explained lets see the syntax.

 ```py